adrn/RedClumpBinaries/method 2.md

 - Binary stars that are too close together likely merge along the way, including many systems whose orbits lie entirely within the envelope of the primary on the TRGB.
 - When stars contract onto the CHeB they should have very few binaries.
 - As a result we expect the Red Clump (RC), which are a mix of CHeB and RGB stars, to be depleted in binaries relative to the RGB.
-- Stars move fast from the TRGB onto the CHeB, then sit on the CHeB for a while, then move fast onto the AGB.  **Todo: Check how fast for each.**
+- Stars move fast from the TRGB onto the CHeB, then sit on the CHeB for a while, then move fast onto the AGB.

 ## Definitions